-Here are my recommended top 5 best low-light lenses for Canon:-
+Here are my recommended top 18 best low light lenses for Canon:-

 It’s for full-frame or APSC digital SLR cameras or mirrorless cameras.

-I was really impressed with it.
-It has a great built quality, sharpness, and image stabilization, making it a unique and enjoyable full-frame lens to handle.
+I was impressed with it.
+It has an excellent built quality, sharpness, and image stabilization, making it a unique and enjoyable full-frame lens to handle.

 Well, this newer 85-millimeter lens takes things even a step further.

-No other fast aperture 85-millimeter lens features image stabilization, and it really is a great feature that I personally value highly, especially when you’re shooting indoors or in darker situations.
+No other fast aperture 85-millimeter lens features image stabilization, and it is a great feature that I value highly, especially when you’re shooting indoors or in darker situations.

 Video footage is held almost completely steady, and you’re still pictures will be sharper.